Civil Cases - Case Management Procedures

 If any attorney wants a status or other conference for any purpose, contact chambers promptly, indicating why the conference is desired.
 The conference will take place as soon as convenient for all counsel.

-As a general rule, I refer settlement and mediation conferences to the Magistrate Judge.
+I often refer settlement and mediation conferences to the Magistrate Judge.

 Lead trial counsel must attend all settlement conferences in person, as must the parties or their representatives with full authority to settle the case.

-One week before the settlement conference, counsel must send an ex parte narrative settlement statement by email or fax.
+One week before any settlement conference that I will be conducting, counsel must send an ex parte narrative settlement statement by ordinary mail or email.
 The statement should discuss the strengths and weaknesses of the case and the perceived strengths and weaknesses of the opponent's case.
 The statement must state the amount acceptable to settle, with a brief explanation in support of that figure.
 As a general rule, the ex parte narrative settlement statement should not exceed a few pages.
 Exhibits, photos, etc., should rarely, if ever, be attached.
 The purpose of the ex parte narrative is simply to give enough information about the case and insight into the parties' positions to enable useful judicial participation during the settlement conference.

 If the case settles, I will order the filing of a dismissal entry or status report within a month after the settlement conference.